benbaggs46/SYSC3110_RISK/README.md

 The FORTIFY phase allows the player to move a certain number of armies between two territories that they control.
 They may select these two territories and use the ACTION BUTTON to fortify.
 Once a successful fortification is completed, this turn phase automatically ends.
 If the player does not wish to fortify, they may simply press the PROCEED button.

 After this, the next player's turn will begin.
-The game will cycle between each players' turn in a fixed order until a single player controls all territories on the board.
+If they are also a human player, their turn will be similar.
+If they are AI controlled, they will play automatically, and the user will only be notified of game events when it directly concerns them.
+The game will cycle between each players' turn in a fixed, random order until a single player controls all territories on the board.
 This player is declared the winner and the game ends.
 The window will remain open and a new game may be started using the NEW GAME button.

 At any time, a help menu may be opened using the HELP button.